chappers/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * Which parameters were tuned?
 How were they adjusted and why?
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

+-->

 If a well known architecture was chosen:
 * What architecture was chosen?
+LeNet
 * Why did you believe it would be relevant to the traffic sign application?
+LeNet proved to be reasonably predictive out of the box (89% accuracy), with additional gains through augmenting the data
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 ###Test a Model on New Images